amoe/allen-moronuki/allen_moronuki_notes.md

 2019-02-05

+# 3.6 Concatenation and scoping

+# 3.5 Types of concatenation functions

 [[a]] -> [a]

 List of lists of type a to a single list of type a.  i.e. it's flatten one